-From Monday through Friday, the streets near Catania’s duomo are transformed into a loud and fast paced market.
+From Monday through Saturday, the streets near Catania’s Duomo are transformed into a loud and fast-paced market.

-The Catania fish market is located in the heart of the city – and the smell and sound of the fresh catch being hawked from various collapsable stands has become iconic.
+The Catania fish market is located in the heart of the city – and the smell and sound of the fresh catch being hawked from various collapsable stands have become iconic.

-The entrance to the market (known as a pescheria in Italian) is just behind the Baroque Amenano Fountain.
+The entrance to the Catania fish market (known as a pescheria in Italian) is just behind the Baroque Amenano Fountain.